LavishSoftware/LS1-Platform-Specifications/Reference/IS-Session.md

 ## TLO: Select
 - [int](#type-int) `Select[` [string](#type-string) `needle` `,` ... [string](#type-string) `haystack` `]`: Finds the index of a value within `haystack` matching `needle`
+- [object](#type-object) `Select`: The object currently being tested within a LavishScript Select query (not to be confused with the other form of this TLO)

 ## TLO: This
 - [weakref](#type-weakref) `This`